FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Evaluation

 \subsection{End-to-end Efficiency}

 We evaluate FlexiCache under long-context and long-generation scenarios in both offline and online serving settings.
 For the workload, we randomly sample prompts from the L-Eval benchmark rather than using synthetic tokens, since the size of the promoted KV cache during reranking depends on workload characteristics.
 Using real prompts ensures realistic promoted-cache behavior.
 For Llama-3.1-8B-Instruct with 192 stable heads, fp16 KV cache, and a 2048-token budget, the top-K KV cache for stable heads is 192~MB.
-The size of the promoted KV varies between 44--67~MB (23--35\%) across tasks (shown in Table~\ref{tab:l-eval-characteristics} in Appendix).
+The size of the promoted KV varies between 44--67~MB (23--35\%) across tasks (shown in Table~\ref{tab:l-eval-characteristics}).
 This suggests that temporal stability keeps the promoted set relatively small yet not negligible, underscoring the need for reranking as token importance evolves.
 All experiments use 64 unstable heads, a stable head rerank frequency of 16, and a token budget of 1024 or 2048.

 \parab{Offline Throughput.} Figure~\ref{fig:e2e-throughput} shows the end-to-end throughput of FlexiCache compared to the vLLM baseline.
 For both Llama-3.1-8B and Mistral-7B, FlexiCache consistently achieves higher total token throughput (prompt + output tokens per second).
 Since FlexiCache primarily optimizes the decode phase, the improvement becomes more pronounced as output length increases and decoding dominates the overall latency.
 The workload comprises 500 randomly sampled requests from L-Eval, with input lengths between 10k–30k and output lengths ranging from 50–1500.
 The 1024-token budget generally attains higher throughput, with minor fluctuations caused by the randomness of request preemptions.
-On average across different output lengths, FlexiCache improves token throughput by 1.38–1.55× for Llama and 1.44–1.46× for Mistral.
-On the other hand, as shown in Figure~\ref{fig:request-throughput}, FlexiCache also achieves up to 1.46× (1024) and 1.41× (2048) end-to-end request throughput speedups over vLLM for output length of 500.
-Results also hold for Mistral-24B and Qwen-32B (in Appendix~\ref{sec-abs-thrp}).
+On average across different output lengths, FlexiCache improves token throughput by 1.38–1.55$\times$ for Llama and 1.44–1.46$\times$ for Mistral.
+On the other hand, as shown in Figure~\ref{fig:request-throughput}, FlexiCache also achieves up to 1.46$\times$ (1024) and 1.41$\times$ (2048) end-to-end request throughput speedups over vLLM for an output length of 500.
+Figure~\ref{fig:throughput-mistral-qwen} shows that for larger models---MistralSmall-24B-Instruct-2501 and Qwen2.5-32B-Instruct---FlexiCache achieves end-to-end throughput gains of 1.37$\times$ and 1.33$\times$, respectively.

 \parab{Online Serving.} Figure~\ref{fig:online-serving} compares the end-to-end online serving performance of FlexiCache and the vLLM baseline in terms of mean time per output token (TPOT) and time to first token (TTFT).
 The workload consists of 500 randomly sampled L-Eval requests with input lengths between 10k–30k and output lengths between 20–2000, arriving according to a Poisson process at varying request rates.